singhvishnu9530/Sentinel-AI-/README.md

 ```bash
 cd Sentinel-AI- && source venv/bin/activate && pytest test/ -v
 ```
-19 tests cover the agents, the full LangGraph orchestration, the auth + chat API, the database layer, and the web-search tool.
+20 tests cover the agents, the full LangGraph orchestration, the auth + chat API (incl.
+JWT-protected routes), the database layer, and the web-search tool.
 The LLM is mocked, so tests run in ~2s with no API cost.

 ---